Canon 300D vs 100D

 |Panasonic G6« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Panasonic G6|

 Both the 300D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the 100D was followed by the Canon 200D.

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 300D or the Canon 100D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.